daisoaunty/olivetree/README.md

     gallery (waiting area, consultation room, reception, play corner, exterior — rename/add more as you like, just keep the `gallery-N.jpg` pattern or update the `src` attributes in `index.html` to match whatever filenames you use)

 - **Contact form**: currently points to a placeholder Formspree endpoint.
 Sign up free at formspree.io, create a form, and replace `REPLACE_WITH_YOUR_FORMSPREE_ENDPOINT` in `contact.html` with your real endpoint — otherwise the form won't send anywhere yet.
-- **Fees**: the homepage has a placeholder "Consultation fees" section with dashes where real amounts should go — update the `fee-amount` values in `index.html` once you have pricing.
-- **Email**: now live throughout the site as `olivetreekidsclinic@gmail.com` — update in `index.html`, `contact.html`, and the footer of every page if this changes.